-Incidents of bullying must be reported to the Form Tutor, Year Group Coordinator or Head of Year.
+Incidents of bullying must be reported to the Form Tutor and Head of Year or via the SHARP system (Student Help Advice Reporting Programme).

 We regularly promote Anti-bullying through assemblies, PSHE sessions internally and through external providers and there are student well-being sessions available if required.